matn7/CS-Notes/src/main/java/angular/ANGULAR.md

 **Module Types**

-- Domain - Wraps up all the components needed to implement one single feature
+- Domain - Wraps up all the components needed to implement one single feature.
-- Routed - Domain module plus tied to routes
+- Routed - Domain module plus tied to routes.
-- Routing - Defines routing rules
+- Routing - Defines routing rules.
-- Service - Defines services that will be used in multiple parts of the app
+- Service - Defines services that will be used in multiple parts of the app.
-- Widget - Defines some reusable components that will be used in multiple other modules
+- Widget - Defines some reusable components that will be used in multiple other modules.

 **Generating Modules**